JordanHale5/dinky/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-## My Website

-Hello there.
-My name is Jordan Hale, and I'm a computer science major.
-This is the beginning of my website that will soon display all of my projects.
-I hope to have a couple done by the end of the year, so check back soon.

 Click 'GO' to go look at my projects!
 [GO](./another-page.html).